Vice President of the United States: Emergence of the modern vice presidency

-Though prominent as a Missouri Senator, Harry S. Truman had been vice president only three months when he became president; he was never informed of Franklin Roosevelt's war or postwar policies while serving as vice president.
+Though prominent as a Missouri Senator, Harry S. Truman had been vice president only three months when he became president; he was never informed of Franklin D. Roosevelt's war or postwar policies while serving as vice president.
 This led to several statutory reforms concerning the office.

-In 1933, Franklin D. Roosevelt raised the stature of the office by renewing the practice of inviting the vice president to cabinet meetings, which every president since has maintained.
-Roosevelt's first vice president, John Nance Garner, broke with him over the "court-packing" issue early in his second term, and became Roosevelt's leading critic.
+In 1929, Herbert Hoover raised the status of the office by renewing the practice of inviting the vice president to cabinet meetings, which every president since has maintained.

+Unlike his predecessor U.S. vice-presidents, John Nance Garner had a highly prominent role in shaping the president's policies, with Roosevelt using Garner's knowledge and experience to pilot New Deal legislation through Congress.
+However, Garner broke with Roosevelt over the "court-packing" issue early in his second term, and became Roosevelt's leading critic.
 At the start of that term, on January 20, 1937, Garner had been the first vice president to be sworn into office on the Capitol steps in the same ceremony with the president, a tradition that continues.
 Prior to that time, vice presidents were traditionally inaugurated at a separate ceremony in the Senate chamber.
 Gerald Ford and Nelson Rockefeller, who were each appointed to the office under the terms of the 25th Amendment, were inaugurated in the House and Senate chambers respectively.

 At the 1940 Democratic National Convention, Roosevelt selected his own running mate, Henry Wallace, instead of leaving the nomination to the convention, when he wanted Garner replaced.
 He then gave Wallace major responsibilities during World War II.
 However, after numerous policy disputes between Wallace and other Roosevelt Administration and Democratic Party officials, he was denied re-nomination at the 1944 Democratic National Convention.
-Harry Truman was selected instead.
+Harry S. Truman was selected instead.
 During his -day vice presidency, Truman was never informed about any war or post-war plans, including the Manhattan Project.
 Truman had no visible role in the Roosevelt administration outside of his congressional responsibilities and met with the president only a few times during his tenure as vice president.
 Roosevelt died on April 12, 1945, and Truman succeeded to the presidency (the state of Roosevelt's health had also been kept from Truman).
 At the time he said, "I felt like the moon, the stars and all the planets fell on me."
 Determined that no future vice president should be so uninformed upon unexpectedly becoming president, Truman made the vice president a member of the National Security Council, a participant in Cabinet meetings and a recipient of regular security briefings in 1949.